Finite choice, convex choice and finding roots: Separation results for finite and convex choice

-\subsection{Combinatorial Arguments}
+\subsection{Combinatorial arguments}

-\begin{proposition} $\C_{\{0, \ldots, n\}} <_{sW} \ic{=n+1}$. \begin{proof} Fix $n + 1$ disjoint closed proper intervals in $\uint$.
+\begin{prop} $\C_{\{0, \ldots, n\}} <_{sW} \ic{=n+1}$. \begin{proof} We use $\C_{\uint,\sharp=n+1}$ in place of $\ic{=n+1}$; and employ the same property of the representation of the closed sets as in the proof of Observation \ref{obs:fractals2}.
+Fix $n + 1$ disjoint closed proper intervals in $\uint$.
 Start to produce a name for the closed set containing all the centers of the intervals.
 If any $i \in \{0, \ldots, n\}$ is removed from the input to $\C_{\{0, \ldots, n\}}$, all of the corresponding closed interval is removed from the input to $\ic{=n+1}$.
 The left-most remaining interval center has been approximated to some finite precision so far, hence there is still an open ball around it left in the current input to $\ic{=n+1}$.
 This ball is split into as many disjoint closed proper intervals as necessary to keep the cardinality condition.

 Iterating this process produces a closed set containing exactly $n + 1$ points in the end, and any element is included in one of the initial intervals.
 As these are closed and disjoint, we can determine the index of an interval from a point.
-This constitutes a valid answer to the input for $\C_{\{0, \ldots, n\}}$. \end{proof} \end{proposition}
+This constitutes a valid answer to the input for $\C_{\{0, \ldots, n\}}$. \end{proof} \end{prop}